geeksahilthakur/talksonspeaker/README.md

 - **Centralized Platform:** No need to search across multiple social media platforms anymore!
 - **User-Friendly Interface:** Designed for intuitive navigation for both organizers and speakers.
 - **Secure Communication:** Direct messaging options to ensure privacy and security.
+- **Real-Time Updates:** Ensure that users always see the latest speaker availability and credentials.

 ---